 Intermediate Home Repair Skill Level

 Intermediate level home repair skills are characterized as skills that straddle a fine line between beginner and expert, with ever-changing factors such as timing, budget, physical strength, or the ability to round up assistants tipping the scale in either direction.
 Intermediate-level repairs can include some permitted work.
 Repairs at this level often extend for days or weeks.
-If niche or specialty tools are required, they are usually low cost and easy to obtain.
+If niche or special tools are required, they are usually low cost and easy to obtain.
+Often, it can be difficult to distinguish between intermediate and expert projects, especially since intermediate-level homeowners may want to push their skill level a bit further to save money.

 Intermediate home repair skills encompass the entire set of beginner skills, adding experience with a wide range of electric power tools.
 You may also have an introductory knowledge of dealing with electrical and plumbing systems.
 This skill level can include tasks that require lifting more than 50 pounds, especially for long periods of time.